-- 1.1.
-Havant Borough Council and East Hampshire District Council are committed to providing a safe working environment ensuring the health, safety and welfare of all employees.
-This includes promoting good health and wellbeing for all our employees. - 1.2.
-The Councils' will take all reasonable steps to reduce, if not eliminate, the risk of injuries or incidents occurring due to employees suffering from the effects of alcohol, substance abuse or addictive behaviours including but not limited to gambling. - 1.3.
-This policy sets out how Havant Borough Council and East Hampshire District Council will manage incidents of alcohol and/or substance abuse in work (irrespective of work location).
+- 1.1 Havant Borough Council is committed to providing a safe working environment.

+Ensuring good health, safety and welfare of all employees. - 1.2.
+The Council will take all reasonable steps to reduce, if not eliminate, the risk of injuries or incidents occurring due to employees suffering from the effects of alcohol, substance abuse or addictive behaviours including but not limited to gambling. - 1.3.
+This policy sets out how Havant Borough Council will manage incidents of alcohol and/or substance abuse in work (irrespective of work location).
 It also details the type of support available to staff who are or might be suffering from an alcohol or substance abuse issue. - 1.4.
 The fundamentals within this policy will be applied to other addictive behaviours having an adverse effect on employees.